davitshahnazaryan3/IPBSD/README.md

 ### Future upgrade objectives<a id='future'>

+* [ ] Design of structural elements based on critical combination of M+N, M-N etc.

+* [ ] Add class of reinforcement and concrete as input arguments

+* [ ] Add softening slope by Vecchio and Collins 1986

 * [ ] All input xlsx, csv etc. files will be modified to be more flexible

 * [ ] Add explanations on how and in which format to provide the inputs for the software